 - Adafruit sells a wide variety of electronics like motors, sensors, single board computers, and more.
 They also have lots of tutorials and helpful resources for anyone wanting to explore electronics.

 - Single-board computers from Arduino are excellent for teenagers who want to explore coding and robotics.
 The project opportunities are limitless, but the first step is to check out Arduino’s website and learning resources.

 - YouTube is full of videos about STEM topics, but not all of the content is worth watching.
 However, I Like to Make Stuff is one channel every aspiring maker should see.
 Bob, the channel’s creator, films himself building various projects and always narrates the whole process of creating something.

 - Krista King is another YouTuber, and her channel is one of the best resources for math students on the internet.
 Her videos range from middle school math topics to calculus, and she does a great job explaining complex topics in easy to understand terms.

 CodeWizardsHQ classes can get kids started in STEM from home.

 Starting with simple games, moving through web development, and taking off into more difficult challenges, elementary students master programming basics.
-Middle school kids can take classes in Python, a powerful language used for everything from web development to data science.
-CodeWizardsHQ classes for high school kids dive into deep topics like algorithms, artificial intelligence, and machine learning.
+Middle school coding starts with classes in Python, a powerful language used for everything from web development to data science.
+Coding classes for high school students dive into deep topics like algorithms, artificial intelligence, and machine learning.